-With a thick construction, softshell jackets are the heaviest of the 3 outerlayer options.
+With a thick construction, standard softshell jackets are the heaviest of the three outerlayer options.
 Rain jackets can weigh as little as 5 ounces, and just about every major outdoor gear manufacturer makes a waterproof shell that weighs less than 10 ounces.
-And while hardshells are usually a little heavier, it’s not uncommon to find them at less than 10 ounces (including the 8-ounce Patagonia M10).
+And while hardshells usually are a little heavier, the majority of designs clock in at well under a pound.

 7. What Types of Outdoor Apparel Use Softshell Tech?

 As we’ve touched on above, softshells are great for a wide range of outdoor activities where you’re likely to work up a good sweat.
 The most common type of softshell is a pant or jacket used as an outerlayer for climbing, backcountry skiing in mild conditions, biking, and plenty of other cool weather sports.
 Softshell materials are also commonly found in hiking pants, too.
 Their stretchiness, breathability, and decent weather resistance work well in anything from a spring hike to peak bagging in the summer months.